 Silfra Fissure is a newly opened rift between the North American and the Eurasian tectonic plates that appeared after a major earthquake in 1789.
 This 200-feet-deep (60 meters) crack continues to widen by about 0.79 in (2 cm) per year.

 Melted snow from Langjokull, Iceland’s second-largest glacier, about 30 miles north feeds into the fissure after being filtered through porous underground lava for 30 to 100 years until it reaches the north end of Thingvallavatn Lake.
 Nature’s amazing filtration system makes Silfra’s water the cleanest and clearest on earth and allows swimmers to see across 300 feet into the abyss submerged in crystal blue freshwater.

 Is snorkeling in Silfra worth it?

-Absolutely worth it!
+Is snorkeling in Silfra overrated?
+No, snorkeling in Silfra is worth it!
 Snorkeling in Silfra Fissure wouldn’t have been rated one of the Top 5 activities in the world by Trip Advisor for no good reason.